 What is Wild Fish Conservancy?

 Wild Fish Conservancy Northwest is a dedicated entity focused on the recovery and conservation of wild-fish ecosystems throughout the Northwest region.
-The organization's comprehensive approach involves developing responsible fisheries, actively protecting and restoring critical habitats, and engaging in robust advocacy for environmental law and policy.
-Their services encompass scientific research, public education initiatives, and legal advocacy, all aimed at addressing the persistent decline of wild fish populations and ensuring the sustainability of marine and freshwater environments.
-Their work is crucial for fishing families, coastal communities, and all stakeholders invested in sustainable fisheries and environmental stewardship.
+The organization's comprehensive approach involves developing responsible fisheries management practices, actively protecting and restoring vital habitats, and championing environmental law and policy.
+Their services encompass rigorous scientific research, public education initiatives, and strategic legal advocacy, all aimed at combating the persistent decline of wild fish populations.
+The intended beneficiaries of their work include fishing families, coastal communities, and a broad spectrum of stakeholders invested in the principles of sustainable fisheries and robust environmental conservation.

 How much funding has Wild Fish Conservancy raised?